Home Legal Product Disclosure Statement

 • Payment – As soon as you receive our notification that the Target Rate has been reached, you must take action to ensure that the funds reach our account by the delivery date (i.e. the payment date required under to the relevant Spot Contract).
 If we do not receive the funds in time, we reserve our right to Terminate the transaction.

-9 GLOBAL CURRENCY ACCOUNT
+9 GLOBAL CURRENCY ACCOUNT and THE OFX GLOBAL ACCOUNT

-9.2 Terms and Features of a Global Currency Account
+9.2 Terms and Features of a Global Currency Account and the OFX Global Account

 • You acknowledge and agree that any funds held by us are funds that have been paid to acquire, or to acquire an increased interest in, a financial product (“Balance”).
 OFX may comingle and hold your Balance with the balances or funds of other OFX clients in the account held by us at one or more banks (“Pooled Account”).
 You agree not to attempt to use foreign currency Balances for speculative trading.
 You will not receive any interest or other earnings accrued on your Balance or any other funds held by us in the Pooled Account.
-In consideration of your using our GCA Services, you irrevocably assign to us all rights and legal interest to any interest or earnings attributable to holding your Balance.
+In consideration of your using our services, you irrevocably assign to us all rights and legal interest to any interest or earnings attributable to holding your Balance.

 • Each virtual currency account does not support the receipt of multiple currency denominations.
 You must elect a single currency for each virtual account.
 OFX supports virtual accounts in the following currencies: Australian dollar, U.S. dollar, Euro, British Pound, Canadian dollar, Hong Kong dollar, Singapore Dollar and any other currency that OFX may enable from time to time.
+If you have an OFX Global Account you can receive and hold funds in most currencies, see the applicable OFX Terms and Conditions for more details.

 • We may request you to provide us with automatic conversion instructions prior to your use of the service.

-• OFX may withdraw funds from a GCA for the purpose of return to the person by whom it was paid; in accordance with a transaction; to transfer your Balance to a third party if required by law, court order or other legal process; to pay fees to OFX or a third party; or to transfer the funds to a separate bank account where it will be held on trust.
+• OFX may withdraw funds from a GCA or OFX Global Account for the purpose of return to the person by whom it was paid; in accordance with a transaction; to transfer your Balance to a third party if required by law, court order or other legal process; to pay fees to OFX or a third party; or to transfer the funds to a separate bank account where it will be held on trust.

-9.3 GCA holder rights
+9.3 GCA and OFX Global Account holder rights

 • The Trustee must make a demand on NAB for payment under the Bank Guarantee in the following circumstances: